 It takes four years to get through this competitive, deadline-driven journalism program in Halifax, Nova Scotia.
-There is a mandatory internship included in the program, which can allow students to find their area of focus among the many areas of journalism.
-A one-year master’s program is available for students with a journalism undergrad, or for those who are practicing journalists.
+A mandatory internship, which allows students to find their area of focus, is included in the program.
+A one-year master’s program is available for students with a journalism undergrad and for journalism professionals.
 Students must pick between two streams offered: investigative reporting or new ventures in journalism.

 The three-year bachelor’s degree program, based in Montreal, Quebec, is set up differently from other schools.
-The program itself has three different specializations to choose from, where students can design their degree to their interests.
+The program itself has three different specializations to choose from and students can customize their degree to their interests.
 More detailed information is offered on the university website.
-This intensive degree offers internship opportunities besides the hands-on and academic course work.
-To graduate this program students need to have a working knowledge of French.
-The two-year master’s program is theoretical and is not geared towards students who want to become journalists.
+This intensive degree program offers internship opportunities besides the hands-on and academic coursework.
+To graduate, students need to have working knowledge of French.
+The two-year master’s program is theoretical and is not designed for students who want to become journalists.

 University of Guelph-Humber

-This combined program allows students to graduate with an Honours Bachelor of Applied Arts in Media Studies, which includes five areas of emphasis: journalism, digital communications, public relations, image arts, and media business.
+This combined program allows students to graduate with an Honours Bachelor of Applied Arts in Media Studies.
+It includes five areas of emphasis: journalism, digital communications, public relations, image arts, and media business.
 This theoretical and applied program also contains a 200+ hour internship to prepare students for the working world.
-Students will also graduate with a Diploma of Media Communications and have the option to study abroad with this program.
+Students will also graduate with a Diploma of Media Communications and have the option to study abroad.

 University of Western Ontario

-There are three types of undergraduate journalistic degrees that students can choose from: Media, Information and Technoculture; Media Theory and Production; and Media and the Public Interest.
-There is an option to create a combined program with Fanshawe College.
-There are different modules in each degree program with a variety of journalism courses offered.
-The one-year master’s degree program pushes a balance of journalism theory and technical training, which includes a mandatory one-month internship.
+Three types of undergraduate journalistic degrees are offered to students: Media, Information and Technoculture; Media Theory and Production; and Media and the Public Interest, with an option to create a combined program with Fanshawe College.
+A variety of courses are offered in each degree program as well as a mandatory one-month internship.
+The one-year master’s degree program pushes a balance of journalism theory and technical training.

 Photo Credit: uwo.ca

-Centennial offers students two excellent and versatile journalism programs, both with internship options.
-Students can choose to receive either the collaborative four-year Bachelor of Arts joint program with the University of Toronto (UTSC), or choose the three-year Diploma program.
-They also offer a two-year graduate program for university grads or practicing journalists.
-All programs offer strong academics to complement the practical hands-on learning, which deliver industry-ready graduates.
+Centennial College offers students two excellent and versatile journalism programs, both with internship options.
+Students can choose to receive either the collaborative four-year Bachelor of Arts joint program with the University of Toronto (UTSC), or the three-year Diploma program.
+They also offer a two-year graduate program for university grads and practicing journalists.
+All programs, with their strong academics to complement the practical hands-on learning, deliver industry-ready graduates.